 - Will I be radioactive?

-Different types of machines may be used – they each vary slightly in how they look and work.
-The machine used will depend on the part of your body being treated and why radiotherapy is being given.
-Some types of machines are better at treating cancer near the skin; others are better for cancers deeper in the body.
+Different types of linear accelerators may be used – they each vary slightly in how they look and work.
+The type used will depend on the part of your body being treated and the reason for the radiotherapy.
+Some types are better at treating cancer near the skin; others are better for cancers deeper in the body.

-Often external radiotherapy is given using a machine called a linear accelerator.
 Several specialised types of external radiotherapy may be used to treat certain cancers.
-This may include:
+These include:

 - three-dimensional conformal radiation therapy (3D-CRT)